 Please feel free to take the plays from this website and use them freely as a resource for your own work: that is to say, don't just make some cuts or rewrite a few passages or re-arrange them or put in a few texts that you like better, but pillage the plays as I have pillaged the structures and contents of the plays of Euripides and Brecht and stuff out of Soap Opera Digest and the evening news and the internet, and build your own, entirely new, piece—and then, please, put your own name to the work that results.

 But, if you would like to perform the plays essentially or substantially as I have composed them, they are protected by copyright in the versions you read here, and you need to clear performance rights.
 For amateur performance rights, contact Lou Sender at .
-For professional productions, contact Rachel Viola at United Talent Agency at .
+For professional and international productions, contact Rachel Viola at United Talent Agency at .

 There is no such thing as an original play.

 None of the classical Greek plays were original: they were all based on earlier plays or poems or myths.
 And none of Shakespeare's plays are original: they are all taken from earlier work.
 As You Like It is taken from a novel by Thomas Lodge published just 10 years before Shakespeare put on his play without attribution or acknowledgment.
 Chunks of Antony and Cleopatra are taken verbatim, and, to be sure, without apology, from a contemporary translation of Plutarch's Lives.
 Brecht's Caucasian Chalk Circle is taken from a play by Klabund, on which Brecht served as dramaturg in 1926; and Klabund had taken his play from an early Chinese play.

 Sometimes playwrights steal stories and conversations and dreams and intimate revelations from their friends and lovers and call this original.